nautobot/nautobot-app-floor-plan/docs/user/app_getting_started.md

 As a first step you will want to define which Status(es) can be applied to individual tiles in a floor plan.
 This can be done by navigating to "Organization > Statuses" in the Nautobot UI, and creating or updating the desired Status records to include `nautobot_floor_plan | floor plan tile` as one of the Status's "Content Types".

+The app installs with the the following statuses by default. `"Active", "Reserved", "Decommissioning", "Unavailable", "Planned"`

 ![Status definition](../images/status-definition.png)

 ## What are the next steps?